-Under Art.
+On the federal level, under Art.
 30 PSSA and Art.
-1 OUPSC, the Swiss Government is only authorised to contract with companies that provide private security services for the performance of protection tasks abroad, namely the protection of persons and the guarding or surveillance of goods and properties.
+1 OUPSC, the Swiss Government is only authorised to contract with companies that provide private security services for the performance of protection tasks.
+Art.
+30 PSSA explicitly lists the following protection tasks: the protection of persons as well as the guarding or surveillance of goods and properties.